DeliriousBunny/DeliriousBunny/README.md

 . .┇ ◟ **PRNS : They / it**

-. .┇ ◟ **EXTRA : AUDHD, sapphic & taken, suspected BPD, and medically recognized OSDD**
+. .┇ ◟ **EXTRA : AUDHD, aroace & taken, suspected BPD, and medically recognized OSDD**

 . .╰ ┈ ᐟ☆🦓🥕